lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 ---

-## Checking Understanding: Interactive Questions
+## Checking Understanding: Questions

-Now that we've seen how GPT-4o extends the transformer architecture, let's check our understanding with two questions:

 ### Question 1: Multi-Modal Embedding Challenge

-**Question:** Given what you've learned about how standard transformers handle text tokens, how would you need to modify the embedding layer to handle audio waveforms and images?
-What are the main challenges?
+**Question:** Given what you've learned about how standard transformers handle text tokens, how would you need to modify the embedding layer to handle audio and images?

 **Hint:** Think about the dimensionality and structure of each input type:
 - Text: Discrete tokens from finite vocabulary